In this introductory tutorial you will learn how to use FumeFX at a basic level. It will also introduce you to the FumeFx UI.

-In Maya, select File - >Open Scene, and from your [MAYA]/FumeFX/Tutorials folder, select the file Tut_01_start.ma.
+In 3ds Max, select File->Open, and from your /Scenes/FumeFX/ Tutorials folder, select the file Tut_01_start.max.

 This scene is nothing more than simple candle geometry.
 We're going to add the flame to the wick.

-After the file loads, go to the FumeFX menu and select FumeFX Node from the dropdown list.
+After the file loads, go to the Create Command Panel, select FumeFX from the dropdown list, then click on FumeFX.

-Set FumeFX size to Width=14, Length=13, Height=35.
+From within the Top viewport, draw out a FumeFX Grid as shown below to roughly match the size of the simulation area at the top of the candle.
 Then in any viewport, move the FumeFX Grid gizmo into position at the top of the candle geometry.

 Now that you have a FumeFX Grid in place, you need to create a Source to help drive the simulation.

 Back within the Create Command Panel, go to the Helpers section, choose FumeFX from the dropdown menu, then select Object Src.

 Drag out the Object Source gizmo outside of the FumeFX grid in any viewport.

 Since the FumeFX Object Source simply informs the FumeFX simulation engine of an object you want as part of the sim, it doesn't need to reside within the FumeFX Grid volume.

 Within the FumeFX Object Source Parameters, click the Pick button, then select wick as your Object.
 Make sure it shows within the FumeFX Object Source as shown below.